-The performance of lithium batteries is closely related to its manufacturing process and equipment.
+The performance of lithium batteries is closely related to their manufacturing process and equipment.
 This article will analyze the process and characteristics of the winding and stacking methods.

 Winding and stacking process